JuliaLinearAlgebra/AppleAccelerate.jl/README.md

 general, the performance is significantly better than using standard libm functions, though there does appear to be some reduced accuracy.

+# OS Requirements

+MacOS 12 is required in order to run AppleAccelerate.jl.
+On older MacOS versions, your mileage may vary.

+# Supported Functions

 The following functions are supported:
  * *Rounding*: `ceil`, `floor`, `trunc`, `round`
  * *Logarithmic*: `exp`, `exp2`, `expm1`, `log`, `log1p`, `log2`, `log10`